Fewed/Pug-to-React-elements/README.md

 ## Installation

-A plugin does not download any packages but require React module.
+A plugin does not download any packages but require React.

 ```sh
 npm i pug-to-react-element